-- Press the $[8 \blacktriangle \nabla]$ (SET UP) button to call up the detailed setting display. - 2 Press the $[1 \blacktriangle \bigtriangledown] [6 \blacktriangle \lor]$ buttons to set the view type.
+Press the [8 ▲ ▼] (SET UP) button to call up the detailed setting display.

+2 Press the $[1 \blacktriangle \blacktriangledown]$ - $[6 \blacktriangle \blacktriangledown]$ buttons to set the view type.

-LEFT CH/RIGHT CH Determines which MIDI channel in the Song data is used for the left-hand/right-hand part.
-This set- ting returns to AUTO when a different Song is selected.
-AUTO The MIDI channels in the Song data for the right- and left-hand parts are assigned automatically - setting the parts to the same channel as the channel which is specified in the [FUNCTION] $\rightarrow$ [B] SONG SETTING.
+. - · 71 LEFT CH/RIGHT CH Determines which MIDI channel in the Song data is used for the left-hand/right-hand part.
+This setting returns to AUTO when a different Song is selected.
+AUTO The MIDI channels in the Song data for the right- and left-hand parts are assigned automatically-setting the parts to the same channel as the channel which is specified in the [FUNCTION] → [B] SONG SETTING.
 1-16 Assigns the specified MIDI channel (1-16) to each of the left- and right-hand parts.
-No channel assignment: This disables display of the left-hand key range.
-KEY SIGNATURE is useful when the selected Song contains no key signature settings for displaying notation.
+OFF (LEFT CH only) No channel assignment: This disables display of the left-hand key range.
+KEY SIGNATURE This lets you enter key signature changes in the middle of a song, at the stopped position.
+This menu is useful when the selected Song contains no key signature settings for displaying notation.
 QUANTIZE This gives you control over the note resolution in the notation, letting you shift or correct the timing of all displayed notes so that they line up to a particular note value.
 Make sure to select the smallest note value used in the song.
-Selects the type of the note name indicated at the left of the note in the notation from among the fol- lowing three types.
+NOTE NAME Selects the type of the note name indicated at the left of the note in the notation from among the following three types.
 The settings here are available when the NOTE parameter in "Display the note name at the left of the note" step 1 is set to ON.
 A, B, C Note names are indicated as letters (C, D, E, F, G, A, B).
-FIXED DO NOTE NAME The language is specified in LANGUAGE of the OWNER display (page 19).
+Note names are indicated in solfeggio and differ depending on the selected language.
+The language is specified in LANGUAGE of the OWNER display (page 19).
 MOVABLE DO Note names are indicated in solfeggio according to the scale intervals, and as such are relative to the key.
 The root note is indicated as Do.
 For example, in the key of G major the root note of "So" would be indicated as "Do."
 As with "Fixed Do," the indication differs depending on the selected language.

-3 Press the [8▲] (OK) button to apply the setting.
+3 Press the $[8 \blacktriangle]$ (OK) button to apply the setting.

-DINOTE Save the notation view settings
+Save the notation view settings

-The notation view settings can be saved as part of a Song (page 162).
+The notation view settings can be saved as part of a Song (page 166).